ev3lessons/ev3lessons.github.io/_posts/2016-09-16-Dare-to-Prepare.markdown

 ---
 layout: post2
 language: "en"
-keywords: "Coaching competition tournament preparation"
+keywords: "Coaching competition tournament preparation contest_day"
 image: "/images/Butler/Passion/1/img/3.png"
 title: "Dare to Prepare"
 minidescription: "This article is about how to prepare for tournament day."